German-Argentine Relations during the Great War, 1914-1918

-Keywords: German-Argentine relations, World War I, Neutrality, Economic relations, Political relations
+Keywords: German-Argentine Relations, First World War, Neutrality, Economic relations, Political relations

 Abstract